CasualX/intptr/readme.md

 This crate's purpose is to model 32-bit and 64-bit 'pointers' to memory outside of your address space.

-Eg. when interacting with other processes' their memory address space.
+Eg. when interacting with other processes' memory address space.

 License
 -------